bjoernalbers/foreground/README.md

 ## Contributing

-1. Fork it and `script/bootstrap` your environment
+1. Fork it and `script/bootstrap` your environment (Note: This also performs a hard git reset to restore `bin/foreground_sample_daemon`, which gets overwritten by bundler!)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)